lvalencia232/Ion-Beam-Targeting-Optimization-with-ML/README.md

-# Beam–Target Interaction Analysis for Isotopic Implantation Optimization
+# Ion Beam Targeting Optimization using Machine Learning

 ## Project Description
-Precise control of ion-beam trajectories is essential in nuclear and materials physics experiments, particularly when producing isotopically pure targets for further analysis.
+Precise control of ion-beam trajectories is critical in accelerator physics experiments, where even small misalignments can cause the beam to impact surrounding structures instead of the intended target.

-In this project, an experimental campaign was conducted to implant Se-80 and Se-82 isotopes into a carbon target coated with a thin gold layer, mounted on an aluminum frame.
-The experiment was performed using the LEMA accelerator at IFUNAM, and the target was fully characterized both before and after implantation.
+In this project, experimental data from the LEMA accelerator at IFUNAM was analyzed to study the implantation of Se-80 and Se-82 isotopes into a carbon target coated with a thin gold layer.

-During the experiment, it was observed that the generated ion beam did not exclusively impact the intended target region, but partially struck the surrounding aluminum frame.
-This issue, previously identified in accelerator physics, was addressed through a numerical solution to the “goat grazing problem”, which describes constrained beam trajectories within bounded geometries.

-Building upon this numerical framework, a machine learning–based classification model is proposed to:

-- identify the fraction of the beam impacting the aluminum frame,
+During the experiment, part of the ion beam impacted the aluminum frame surrounding the target, reducing implantation efficiency and potentially affecting experimental outcomes.

-- distinguish it from the portion correctly hitting the target,
+To address this issue, the project combines numerical modeling and machine learning to classify beam trajectories and identify whether the beam impacts:

+- the intended target region, or

+- the surrounding aluminum frame.

+## Objective

+Develop a machine learning classifier capable of predicting whether a given beam trajectory will correctly hit the target or spill over to the surrounding structure.

+This enables:

-- and support beam optimization and alignment strategies.
+- improved beam alignment

-The project demonstrates:
+- better experimental efficiency

-- integration of experimental accelerator physics with computational modeling,
+- data-driven optimization of accelerator parameters

+## Methodology

+### Physical Modeling

+Beam trajectories were first modeled using a numerical formulation inspired by the goat grazing problem, which describes constrained motion within bounded geometries.

+This provided a mathematical representation of the beam–target interaction region.

+### A Logistic Regression classifier was trained to predict the beam impact location.

+## Key results

+The model successfully distinguishes between:

+- trajectories hitting the target

+- trajectories impacting the aluminum frame

+This provides a practical tool for beam diagnostics and experimental optimization.

+## Technologies

+- Python

+- NumPy

+- Pandas

+- Scikit-Learn

+- Matplotlib / Seaborn

+## Key Skills Demonstrated

-- application of machine learning to beam diagnostics,
+- Physics-informed machine learning

-- interpretation of ML outputs in a physical and geometrical context,

-- optimization-oriented thinking applied to real experimental constraints.

-This repository highlights how machine learning techniques can complement numerical physics solutions to improve experimental design and accelerator performance.
+- Feature engineering from numerical simulations

+- Classification modeling

+- Scientific data analysis

+- Experimental diagnostics